-Best Gifts for Hikers and Campers - Our Top Picks
+Best Gifts for Hikers and Campers – My Wishlist

 We’ve always been a little skeptical about multifunction bracelets.
-It seems like every outdoors company now has there own variation on paracord bracelets or multitool bracelets.
+It seems like every outdoors company now has their own variation on paracord bracelets or multitool bracelets.

 The bracelet has a variety of tool heads including hex drives, screwdriver heads, bottle opener and loads more.
 It’s adjustable to comfortably fit any wrist and is available in plain stainless steel or with a black coating.